The Ashburton branch of the Berry family

 1881 census RG11, Piece no.2161, Folio 65, p5.

-Meanwhile in Exeter, John's sister Ann (Annie) is living with her husband John F Husson - they married in 1865.
+Meanwhile in Exeter, John's sister Ann (Annie) was living with her husband John F Husson - they married in 1865.
 John is a 40 year old woollen merchant, Annie is 41.
 Both were born in Ashburton.

 Ann was a widow by 1884, living at Kilmorie, Exeter, but she died suddenly whilst on a visit to her brother John in East Street.